Valcilio/brewerie_data_lake2/README.md

 Possible improvements:

 - **Implement CloudWatch Alarms**: Could help detect EC2-related issues.
 Not implemented due to the low, fixed data volume, but could enhance reliability.
-- **Implement Auto Scaling Policy**: Not necessary for this static data load, but could help if requirements grow.
+- **Implement Auto Scaling Policy**: Not necessary for this static data quantity, but could help if requirements grow.

+Those two improvements points wasn't implemented because the quantity of data is static (always 200 jsons), so the chance to we need some alarms or auto scaling to handle computer resources problems is very low, but we could put it just for security reasons depending of the context.
+One other point is:

+- **Implement Custom Security Group, VPC and Subnet Config**: Could help to protect the EC2 from external invasions by limiting the IPs which can access the EC2.

+This point wasn't implemented because the EC2 instances created aren't permanent, they only works during the process and after this they are terminated, so the chance to they being invaded is very low.
+But we could implement those IP restrictions to the instance if we want more security.

 ## How to Deploy the Project